 Spring and summer are the optimal seasons to see wildlife around Sitka.
 Watch a variety of water creatures and birds, including eagles, returning after the winter migration.
 November in Sitka is, however, when the area holds its annual WhaleFest celebrations.

 What cruises depart from Sitka?

 A number of Alaska cruises depart from Sitka, including those to Ketchikan and Juneau.
-Have a memorable vacation exploring Alaska's Islands and the Northern Passages, visiting some of these world-class destination:
+Have a memorable vacation exploring Alaska's Islands and the Northern Passages, visiting some of these world-class destinations:

 Chichagof Island - Get your camera at the ready for sailing through the deep glacial fjords near Chichagof Island; it’s certainly incredibly photogenic and picturesque.
 Hiking, kayaking, and sailing a skill are amongst the activities often available from a Sitka cruise.

-Tracy Arm and Endicott Arm - Two neighbouring fjords, sail through Tracy Arm and Endicott Arm for an awe-inspiring experience.
+Tracy Arm and Endicott Arm - Two neighboring fjords, sail through Tracy Arm and Endicott Arm for an awe-inspiring experience.
 Towering mountains and glaciers can be seen all around, as well as sparkling waterfalls and plenty of native creatures on the land, in the air, and in the waters.
-Take your binoculars for close-up views of the bird life.
+Take your binoculars for close-up views of the birdlife.